informatics-lab/intake_informaticslab/README.md

 *Please ensure that you fully understand the license terms of the dataset before using the data.*

-If you use the catalogues made available in this package the licences are described [in the 'Datasets' section below](#datasets).
+If using the catalogues made available in this package, the licenses are described [in the 'Datasets' section below](#datasets).
 If accessing the data direct or creating your own catalogue or instance of the driver the licence should be found in `LICENCE.txt` or `LICENCE.md` at the data root.

 The code in this repository is made available under the MIT Licence.